|Full Webinar:||£299 for 2 months Subscription|

 To purchase and view this webinar for 2 months: please click below

-This is a must view webinar for anyone who works in the helping professions or teaching profession and more generally for anyone who cares deeply about child and adult emotional wellbeing.
-It’s vital that we are all up to date now with the internationally acclaimed theory, practice and evidence base for alternatives to psychiatric diagnosis.
+This webinar is a must for anyone who works in the helping or teaching professions and more generally for anyone who cares deeply about child and adult mental health and the alleviation of human suffering.
+Watching the webinar will bring attendees up-to-date with current advancements in helping people in distress, namely alternatives to psychiatric diagnosis.

-- Why is it so healing to have someone hear your story and why it won’t cost the NHS to much do offer this
+- Understand why it is so healing to have someone hear your story and why it won’t cost the NHS to much do offer this

 About Dr Lucy Johnstone